ncuesta/api-doc/README.md

 This design is thought to be used as an implementation of a REpresentational State Transfer ([REST](http://www.ics.uci.edu/~fielding/pubs/dissertation/rest_arch_style.htm)) API.
 The present definition is intended to serve as both an example and the documentation for a particular case of this API document structure.

+## Documents format

+Every document will be expressed using the JavaScript Object Notation (*JSON*) for the sake of readability and expressiveness, but it is fairly trivial to translate all the examples to another format like *XML* or even *HTML*.

 ## Hypermedia and common attributes

 All documents (hence, all resources) must use hypermedia links to reference external relations or complimentary resources that do not strictly belong to the set of own attributes.
 Aside from that, all documents must include a link to themselves under the `self` relation key.